-Education for sustainable development (ESD) is a strong topic nowadays in public policies and in public discussion in mass media.
-This idea has been the basis for development of projects and activities in many organizations, such as non-governmental organizations.
-The implementation of such educational sustainable development projects and activities is supported by adult educators who develop several types of roles.
+Education for sustainable development (ESD) is a popular topic in many of today’s public policies and public discussions in the mass media.
+This idea has been the basis for the development of projects and activities in many organisations, such as non-governmental organisations.
+The implementation of such educational sustainable development projects and activities is supported by adult educators who adopt multiple roles.

-Simultaneously, the Sustainable Development Goal 4, in particular, claims a stronger emphasis on the professional development of adult educators and adult learning professionals in order to promote quality education and lifelong learning for all.
+Simultaneously, Sustainable Development Goal 4, in particular, calls for a stronger emphasis on the professional development of adult educators and adult learning professionals in order to promote quality education and lifelong learning for all.

-- Comprehend roles played by adult educators in these projects and activities of education on sustainable development
+- understand the roles played by adult educators in these projects and activities of education on sustainable development,

-- Recognise the necessity of incorporating SDG focuses into the professionalization of adult educators
+- recognise the necessity of incorporating an SDG focus into the professionalisation of adult educators,

-The starting point for your work on this comparative topic is the instruction for the comparison at home.
+Start your work on this comparative topic by studying the instructions for the Comparison@home.
 Please look at the documents below as a first step.

 You can choose from two different instructions for the comparison at home.
-Both have a slightly different approach to the topic of adult education and the sustainable development goals.
-Both give you a step-by-step introduction how to find a good comparative research question, give you a context for comparison and state some possible categories which you can elaborate on.
+Each has a slightly different approach to the topic of adult education and the sustainable development goals.
+Both give you a step-by-step introduction into how to find a good comparative research question, give you context for the comparison, and suggest some possible categories for you to elaborate on.